mcmtilman/DancingLinks/README.md

 A valid sudoku puzzle can be solved with either of the two Swift algorithms, the struct-based algorithm being the default.

 The Dancing Links algorithms can also be used to find multiple sudoku solutions by starting from an empty sudoku.
-The dedicated *SudokuGenerator* algorithm, which uses a straightforward random placement implementation, is nearly an order of magnitude faster.
+The dedicated *SudokuGenerator* algorithm, which uses a straightforward random placement implementation, is a few times faster than the (first) solution found by DancingLinks.
+Note that the available DancingLinks search strategies currently do not contain a randomizer option.

 ## N-Queens problem